 Dogs have an incredible ability to run on schedule.
 If you’ve been feeding them or filling their bowls at a particular time or taking them out for walks at a particular time, you’ll notice your dog trying to get your attention at these specific times every day.

 Potty or pee breaks are no different.
 Taking your dog out regularly according to a schedule helps set a pattern that your dog won’t break; it’s in his or her nature and very rarely will he or she break it.
+This is especially important when your dog is a puppy and a great place to start if your puppy peed on your couch.

 Not taking your dog out might result in your dog finding a suitable spot in your house to turn into his own spot for answering Mother Nature’s call.
 And as luck would have it, this is most commonly against your couch and other furniture.
 As even worse luck would have it, he’ll keep returning to the same spot that he’s previously peed on.